mtgordon/CBUConcerto2022/README.md

 Once Signed in, you will be redirect to the AWS console page.

-Before we do anything, make sure you are setting up the key pair in the proper region by selecting the dropdown in the top right next to your username.
-The dropdown may take a second to load.
+Before you do anything, make sure you are setting up the key pair in the proper region by selecting the dropdown in the top right next to your username.
+The dropdown may take a second to load. *The link from the Concerto documentation will automatically set your region to London and you probably do not want this.*

 ![Region Selection Key Pair](doc-assets/images/aws-region-selection-key-pair.png)